DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-working-in-an-agile-team/Agile-Ceremonies.md

-# 🏆 Milestone: Company Policies
+# 🏆 Milestone: Working in an agile team

 ## Agile Ceremonies & Team Collaboration